dccc-rg/dccc-rg.github.io/README.md

 ## A Game of Love for Women: Social Support in Otome Game Mr. Love: Queen’s Choice in China

 Otome games are story-based video games that are mainly designed for young women, allowing them to develop a romantic relationship with one of the lead male characters.
 The term “otome,” which is an archaic term in Japanese for “unmarried young girls,” has been adopted to describe a new genre of games that targets young girls (Andlauer, 2018, p.
 166).
 The Otome game studied in this research, Mr Love: Queen's Choice, is a mobile game first launched on December 14, 2017, by a Chinese mobile game company, mainly targeting young female players in China.
 The player adopts the perspective of a female avatar.
 While going through the designed storyline, the player is also asked to choose one or multiple romantic partners among four male leads and develop a relationship with him/them.
 The fact that the player can choose more than one romantic partner by dating different love interests at the same time makes Otome games also “a space to question the gender identities built into our society” (Andlauer, 2018, p.166).
 This study examines how the Otome game, Mr Love: Queen's Choice, provides a safe space for players to freely explore romantic connections outside of gender norms and expectations set by Chinese society.
-More specifically, this study emphasizes how this safe space functions as a social space for young people where they provide each other with both emotional and social support in an unconventional “imagined community” founded on shared romantic experiences and shared romantic partners, and mediated by networked technologies (Anderson, 2006).
+More specifically, this study emphasizes how this safe space functions as a social space for young people where they provide each other with social support in an unconventional “imagined community” founded on shared romantic experiences and shared romantic partners, and mediated by networked technologies (Anderson, 2006).

 ## About Us